pat-erl/1dv608-programming-project/documentation/Use Cases.md

 **Preconditions**

-* A user is authenticated.
-UC2.
+* A result is added.
+UC 4.
-* The user has clicked on an exercise in the collection of created exercises.

 **Main scenario**